 It can be tough to come to terms with the change in your body when you have lost weight.
 This can feel more difficult to cope with if you don't feel like eating.

 You might need support during this time.
 Counselling can help for some people.
 Or you may prefer to talk to friends and family or other people who have similar problems.

 Dealing with family and friends

 It can be especially difficult for your friends and family to cope with your diet problems.
 They want to help but might not feel that they can.

 Family and friends often think that when you eat more, you will get better.
 They might say things such as "If only you would eat and put on weight, then I know you would get better".
 Or "I have made this just for you, it is your favourite food".

 Talking about eating

-It is good to discuss any changes in your eating habits with the people looking after you.
+It might be helpful to discuss any changes in your eating habits with the people looking after you.
 A dietitian may also be able to offer you support and help with your diet problems.

 Explaining how you feel

 You are likely to feel better after talking to close family and friends about your diet problems.
 This might be hard to do though.

 But sharing worries almost always helps.
 Sometimes it is enough just to have your family listen to you.
 They don't need to offer advice.
 Most people want you to know they care and do not want you to feel isolated or upset.
 They are only too willing to try to understand and help if they can.

 Talking to specialists

 You might have a specialist nurse or dietitian you can talk to and ask for advice.
 If you are in a hospice, it is likely that there will be trained people that you can talk to about diet and other problems.
 Your GP can be another good source of help and support.

 Other people who can support you

 You might feel more comfortable speaking with a religious adviser.
 This can be the hospital chaplain or a faith leader.